gvwilson/thirdbit/src/fiction/in-heck/index.md

 The screen lit up as the door snicked close behind her.
 She scrambled to her feet,
 only to sit again as Mouse flashed "stay stay stay".
+She stood up again when the discombobulator on her wrist vibrated a few moments later and displayed,
+"Charge exhausted: please wait ten (10) minutes before re-enabling."
+*Stay it is,* she thought.

 The word "intake" scrolled across the big screen in big green letters.
 Maddy fidgeted as she waited for something else to happen.